 - Take good care of your clothes.

-It can take months or even years to discover your personal style.
-However, it’s well-invested time as your style is your ‘guiding star’ that helps you navigate fashion trends.
+It can take months or even years to discover and refine your personal style.
+However, it’s well-invested time as your style is the guiding star that navigates you through short-lived fashion trends and other external influences.

-Here’s a (non-exhaustive) list of common fashion styles: bohemian, casual, classic, feminine, glam, grunge, minimalist, preppy, romantic, sophisticated, sporty, vintage.
-See them as keywords and starting point for your own research.
+There are different ways to narrow down your style.
+One of them is looking at common fashion styles.
+So here’s a non-exhaustive list: bohemian, casual, classic, feminine, glam, grunge, minimalist, preppy, romantic, sophisticated, sporty, vintage.
+See them as keywords and starting point for your research.

-The key is to blend everything together, so the result is a cohesive style and not a random collection of clothes!
+The key is to blend everything together, so the result are curated outfits in a cohesive style and not a random collection of clothes!

-Choosing a limited set of colors will definitely help you with wardrobe curation, especially when you want to reduce the total number of clothes.
+Choosing a limited set of colors will definitely help you curate your closet, especially if your goal is to reduce the total number of clothes.
 If you stick to a year-round color palette, it’s easier to mix and match items and create outfits for different activities and occasions.
 You can always add one or two colors dedicated to spring/summer and autumn/winter.

 A color palette usually consists of base colors, complementary colors, and accent colors.
 Plus, you should decide on leather (shoes, belts, bags) and metal (jewelry, hardware, accessories).